 KitchenAid Food Processor – Ever had to grate more than two blocks of cheese, or puree strawberries for strawberry sorbet?
 That’s just two of the things I’ve used this wonder machine for.
 Its great for making baby food and grinding oatmeal into a find power to be used in recipes as well.
 If you don’t already have a heavy duty food processor, you really should considering getting one…it will save a lot of time.

 Pastry Brush – So many uses, so little time.
-Get one…anyone one.
+Get one…any one.
 Be sure it has a high tolerance for heat.

 Presto Griddle – Though I now have the Cuisinart Griddler, I still use this to make pancakes.
 I’ve used it to grill shrimp, pork chops, make eggs, etc. The surface is kind of rough and things don’t stick to it like a previous Black & Decker model I had.

 Cuisinart Griddler – A new addition to my ensemble.
 This beauty replaced my George Foreman grill.
 The fact that the plates were removable and there was an additional waffle plate available make this a surefire winner.
-I use it to make some mean grilled cheese sandwiches as well as waffles.
+I use it to make some mean grilled cheese sandwiches as well as waffles with the additional waffle plates

 Cuisinart Griddler Waffle Plates – A great addition to the Cuisinart Griddler.
 I much prefer thick belgian waffles to the thin waffle you sometimes get from other waffle makers, this make some waffles with nice deep pockets.
 Spray with a little vegetable oil spray and the waffles don’t stick as well, they plates are removable which makes easy clean up of all those deep pockets.